relhamdi/ComfyUI-RE-CustomUtils/README.md

 Selecting it reveals a second dropdown populated with the options of the child router.
 The parent node outputs the value selected in the child dropdown.

-Sub-routing is limited to one level deep, and does not change the actual value in the sub-router node.
+Sub-routing is limited to one level deep, and **does** change the actual value in the sub-router node.
+As well, changing the selected value in the sub-router **does** update the main one.

 #### Editor